aagraz/controllers/README.md

 Creating a single UIView that repositions and creates new subviews on rotation is out of question.
 The best solution is to have 2 View Controllers: one for portrait and another for landscape.

-*FRRRotatingViewController* handles this _automagically_ for you: just initialize it with 2 *FRRViewController*s and it will do the magic for you.
+*FRRRotatingViewController* handles this _automagically_ for you: just initialize it with 2 *FRRViewControllers* and it will do the magic for you.

 	-(FRRRotatingViewController *) initWithLandscapeViewController: (FRRViewController *) landscape